ams/cadr4/README.md

 	* unsorted: contains skeletons directly translated from the schematics; these are to be deleted / merged at some point.

-  - cadr4 (package):
+  - cadr (package):

 	* cpu.vhd: contains a exact transliteration of the original CADR schematics

-	* cadr4_tb.vhd: with a testbench that is capable of exercising the CADR.
+	* cadr_tb.vhd: with a testbench that is capable of exercising the CADR.

 New documentation should be written in Markdown.
 At some point this